zeebo/errs/README.md

 In the above example, both `errors.Is(deep1(), Package)` and `errors.Is(deep1()), Unauthorized)` would return `true`, and the stack trace would only be recorded once at the `deep2` call.

-In addition, when an error has been wrapped, wrapping it again with the same class will not do anything.
+In addition, when an error has been wrapped, wrapping it again with the same tag will not do anything.
 For example:

 ```go
 func doubleWrap() {